Reviews

 Image credit: Lenovo

-Furthermore, the keyboard is spill-resistant, which means that you don’t have to worry about having a coffee while writing.
-If you mistakingly spill the coffee on the keyboard, you have nothing to worry about.
-Furthermore, the keyboard has a wider 110mm / 4.33″ TrackPad.
-Lastly, the keyboard supports backlit with white LED lighting, a feature that every 2021 keyboard should have.
+Furthermore, the keyboard is spill-resistant, which means you don’t have to worry about drinking coffee while writing.
+If you accidentally spill your coffee on your keyboard, there’s no need to worry.
+Additionally, the keyboard has a wider 110mm/4.33″ trackpad.
+Finally, the keyboard supports a backlight with white LED lighting.

-The Lenovo ThinkPad X1 Yoga Gen 6 has eight ports, and they are spread evenly on both sides.
-On the left side, this device has two Thunderbolt 4 ports with 40Gbps bandwidth, one USB 3.2 Gen 1 port with 5Gbps bandwidth, and one HDMI 2.0 port.
+The Lenovo ThinkPad X1 Yoga Gen 6 has eight ports spread across both sides.
+On the left side, there are two Thunderbolt 4 ports, a USB 3.2 Gen 1 port, and an HDMI 2.0 port.

 X1 Yoga Gen 6 ports